shmalebx9/2020UABCANs/Constitution/CAN.md

 + relates to matters which did not exist at confederation (ex: Aeronautics) or which were merely local at confederation but have since become national.
 OR:
-+ The thing regulated is singular and distinct to make it discernible from local mat- ters.
-(Ocean dumping is singular and distinct)
++ The thing regulated is singular and distinct to make it discernible from local mat- ters (test for national concern branch).
+Ocean dumping is singular and distinct.
-	+ In order to conclude whether the matter meets the singleness standard one must consider the effects of a provincial failure to regulate the matter would have on other provinces. (marine pollution cannot be effectively regulated by the provinces)
+	+ Provincial inability test: In order to conclude whether the matter meets the singleness standard one must consider the effects of a provincial failure to regulate the matter would have on other provinces. (marine pollution cannot be effectively regulated by the provinces)

 ## Economic Regulation